Lk Rigor’s practice moves along the matrices of researching, writing, curating, and archiving.

 &

-thoughtful and experimental transmission of texts as carriers of thought.
+thoughtful and experimental transmission of texts

 As an independent researcher, her current focus is finding women photographers in the Philippines who were active in the post-World War II era (1946-1960s).
 This project is supported by the Peter E. Palmquist Memorial Fund of the Humboldt Area Foundation + Wild Rivers Community Foundation.
+She has presented portions of this research in Calle Wright (2025) and in the now-defunct artist-run space Baraks (2024) as part of her residency.

-As a cultural worker in Manila (who realistically cannot survive with just one job), she wears many hats: coordinator at the Kalaw-Ledesma Foundation, curator and event organizer at 98B COLLABoratory, editor at WritingFoto, among others.
+As a cultural worker in Manila, she wears many hats: coordinator at the Kalaw-Ledesma Foundation, curator and event organizer at 98B COLLABoratory, curator-at-large at artbooks.ph, editor at Writing Foto, project assistant at Alfredo F. Tadiar Library, among others.
 She has also contributed to Cartellino, ArtAsiaPacific, and TheCollector.

 Finally, she is at the last stretch of finishing her master’s degree in Art Studies (Curatorial Studies) in University of the Philippines Diliman.
-She hopes to finish by 2025 so if ever you meet her, ask her about her thesis.